 You might be surprised to know that mains drinking water didn’t arrive to some of Cornwall’s smaller villages and isolated hamlets until the 1950s, some as late as 1970.

-The spring at Quenchwell in Feock really doesn’t seem anything special.
-It can be found just beside a public footpath near Carnon Downs but this little well still actually supplies a number of properties with water to this day.
+The spring at Quenchwell in Feock at first glance really doesn’t seem anything special.
+It can be found just beside a public footpath near Carnon Downs but this little well actually still supplies a number of properties with water to this day.
 And with a name like Quenchwell it must be fine drinking!

 When I went looking for it I wasn’t sure what, if anything, I would find.

 I had read that the spring had wooden doors protecting it and that it bubbled up from the ground clear and fresh and fast flowing.
 It turned out that that was all pretty much true.